bertrandda/noces-ical/README.md

-# 🎊 noce-ical - Wedding anniversary Calendar Generator
+# 🎊 noces-ical - Wedding anniversary Calendar Generator

 A modern React application that allows you to easily generate a calendar file (.ics) containing all your wedding anniversary dates and associated names.